Free NZ Shipping>$150

 These clones produce consistent oils in terms of composition (they have a high ester and a low camphor content).
 These clones, such as Bulgarian Lavender are what is available in retail Aromatherapy ranges if it is a 100% pure and natural L. angustifolia essential oil – such oils are the lowest in price of the True Lavender oils.
 The “downside” of “clonal” Lavenders is that they generally are produced primarily for acceptability of fragrance – not for therapeutic use.
 The plants are grown using conventional agricultural methods and are generally distilled for short periods of time (20 minutes for a “perfume” distillation versus 1 hour, 45 minutes for a full distillation).
 From the point of view of therapeutic use, a full-length steam distillation (at normal atmospheric pressure or even under partial vacuum) is preferred.
 Short “perfume” distillation times do not bring over all the “heavier” essential oil compounds, such as various coumarins, that add to the therapeutic activity.
 Such short distillation times are for the production of essential oils more acceptable for perfumery uses.
 As well, longer distillation times add to the cost of the oil.

 “Spike Lavender (Lavandula latifolia, also known as L. spica) grows at lower altitudes whilst the Lavandula stoechas grows well in the most southern regions.
 They have a camphoraceous, less sweet odour” Spike Lavender is not to be confused with True Lavender.
 It is a distinct species, with quite a different essential oil composition, something more like a Rosemary oil.
-The oil contains no linalyl acetate - it’s main components are 1,8 cineole (~32%), linalool (~39%) and camphor (~13%).
+The oil contains no linalyl acetate - its main components are 1,8 cineole (~32%), linalool (~39%) and camphor (~13%).
 Spike

-Lavender grows at sea level up to 700 metres, where it’s range slightly overlaps with that of True Lavender.
+Lavender grows at sea level up to 700 metres, where its range slightly overlaps with that of True Lavender.
 It is a very useful essential oil – anti-infectious, expectorant, a good wound healer and more.
 But it has a stimulating quality, as compared to the sedative qualities of True Lavender.
 The main producing countries are Spain and France.

 There are Croatian “True Lavender” oils offered, but somehow, they have been botanically misnamed.
 The plants are wild-harvested at sea level, which is not the range of True Lavender, and the oil composition is that of a Spike Lavender oil.
 Lavandula stoechas or Roman Lavender, again produces a very different essential oil, rich in cineole, camphor and fenchone.
 It is not a commonly available essential oil.